 During classes only!
-Followers can try this to help.
-If you are a higher level than your partner or you are ahead of the guy in the class which is often the case, you can help a little with "back leading".
+Followers can try this to help with a back lead.
+If you are a higher level than your partner or you are ahead of the guy in the class which is often the case, because learning to lead a movement is often harder, you can help a little with "back leading".

-Back-leading is simply helping moving the guys hands as you go, but don't over do it, because once he gets the movement he needs to work on how to lead it properly (yes it usually backwards, movement before lead).
+Back-leading is simply helping moving the direction without the lead and guide the guys lead as you go, but don't over do it, because once he gets the movement he needs to work on how to lead it properly (yes it usually backwards, movement before lead).

 Overall, start by following, if he struggles add a little back-lead, this helps the guy get the pattern or movement, but once he starts to get it, turn off your back-lead and go into full following mode and see what happens.

-Again if the lead isn't working at all, call on one of the teachers to help because turn patterns without a lead & follow, is meaningless, it’s like talking garbage.
+Again if the lead isn't working at all, call on one of the teachers to help.
+Turn patterns without a good lead & follow, is meaningless dance communication, it’s like talking garbage.
+"Garbage in, garbage out".